 Create a persistent request for allreduce

-int MPI_Allreduce_init(const void *sendbuf, void *recvbuf, int count, MPI_Datatype datatype,
+int MPI_Allreduce_init_c(const void *sendbuf, void *recvbuf, MPI_Count count, MPI_Datatype datatype,

 MPI_Op op, MPI_Comm comm, MPI_Info info, MPI_Request *request)